theovidal/study-projects/voltage-divider/README.md

 # Voltage divider

-🔌 An example of a voltage divider using Simscape and Simulink
+🔌 An example of a voltage divider, using Simscape and Simulink

 - [🌈 How it works](#-how-it-works)
 - [⌨ Setup](#-setup)